qzapaia/wapi/README.md

 # WAPI
-WAPI is a middleware generator for express that make the common tasks in an API (REST, emails, etc .. ) easier.
+WAPI is a middleware generator for express that make the common tasks in an API (REST, emails, etc .. ) easier

 # Setup